BurlapRobot/pdx-fss/content/hero-section.md

 ---
 title: CONFRONTING TRAFFIC VIOLENCE IN PORTLAND
 subtitle: Everyone deserves to feel and be safe, no matter how we get around.
-buttonText: Help Us Create a Safer Portland
+buttonText: Help Create a Safer Portland
 buttonUrl: /action
 backgroundImage: /images/hero-bg.jpg
 ---